 The Huskies are averaging 48 points per game and are rushing for 231 yards per game on the ground this year along with passing for 268 yards per game through the air.

-Quarterback Jake Browning has really progressed in his second year in head coach Chris Peterson’s offensive scheme and is a very accurate passer that is peaking toward the end of the season.
+Quarterback Jake Browning has really progressed in his second year in head coach Chris Peterson’s offensive scheme and is a very accurate passer that is peaking toward the mechanical bull for sale end of the season.
 Browning has completed 67% of his passes for 2,273 yards with 34 touchdowns and 3 interceptions.
 He has shown a strong arm and the ability to read coverages very quickly this season.

 Running back, Myles Gaskin, is a tough blue collar running back that has many Huskies fans reminiscing of Beno Bryant or Napoleon Kaufman back in the day.
 On the year, Gaskin has rushed for a team leading 952 rushing yards averaging 6.3 yards per carry with 8 touchdowns.
 Gaskin has great vision and the speed to catch the perimeter of opposing defenses.